 The fourth and final installment of this meal series I'm doing.
 This post is about the last meal of the day, the topper on a cake that's amazing all the way around.
 And as such we are all familiar with dinner, of course we are right?
 But are we familiar with it in the right way?
 Or do we just rush by it and ignore it like everything else?
 I say we tend to just rush by it.

 But, why?
 Why do we rush by such an important meal that should culminate our day happily?
 Well I am going to say that we tend to rush by it, because we don't see it as important.
 That its just another time to eat something "tasty" or "good" or whatever and get on with our stressful lives.
 But, that is just another mindset contributing to the problem of that stress.
-It's not that we must rush by dinner to get things done in your busy life to alleviate stress.
+It's not that you must rush by dinner to get things done in your busy life to alleviate stress.
 Instead it's the opposite.
 You must learn to love and presently appreciate dinner time so as to alleviate stress.

 While many families that I know eat dinner seperately and very rarely sit down together, my family treats it as a special time.
 Two of us will usually cook the meal and prepare it, then we will all sit down and enjoy it.
 Truly enjoy it and savor the time that we're spending together, chatting about our days and life, and then the other two will clean up.
 A simple system that doesn't need to be overthought or stressed about and made all the more easy, because we tend to plan out what we will have for each day of the week and then shop for the ingredients accordingly.